 Before you do anything else, press your fabric well.
 If you pattern requires you to interface, do so first.
 I’ve used a peachskin crepe for my collar, so the interfacing helped give it enough stability to support the weight of the beads.

 Make sure you also mark out your seam allowances (or stitching line) to help you with the placement of your beads — you don’t want them getting in the way when you begin to construct your collar.
 Although not shown in my pictures, I highly recommend staystitching any curved edges to avoid misshaping, as you’ll be manhandling your fabric quite a bit!

 Need help adding stability to your garment?
-Learn the secrets to pristine lining in the Bluprint class Underneath It All: Guide to Interfacings, Linings & Facings with sewing expert Linda Lee!
+Learn the secrets to pristine lining in the Craftsy class Underneath It All: Guide to Interfacings, Linings & Facings with sewing expert Linda Lee!